GMS-SA/roundcube-advanced-search/README.md

 * Add advanced_search to $rcmail_config['plugins'] in your Roundcube config

 * To override defaults, copy the config-default.inc.php file to config.inc.php and modify

-## Upgrade
-If upgrading from 1.2.0 or lower, you *must* review the config file.

 ## Configuration